nolatunji/Bikesharing-Analysis/README.md

 Continued analysis of the data could be useful in the decision making process for investors.
 Potential future exploration of the data could include:

 - analysis of usage on the weekends to get more detailed information on which segments of the customer base (age, gender, customer type, etc.)  are using the service on the weekends.
-- analysis of where the customer base in most active on the weekends using the map overlays for the most popular rental sites during those times.
+- analysis of where the customer base is most active on the weekends using the map overlays for the most popular rental sites during those times.